What is a Networking Email Subject Line?

 Timing is important — you can’t start building a relationship with your prospect if they don’t see your email in the first place.

 Never send an email right before a holiday or at the end of a workweek.
 Most prospects strictly separate their work from family time and will not read work-related emails unless they are at work.
-So, chances are, your email will be at the bottom of their inbox, unread, and unnoticed.
+So, chances are, your email will get buried and is not likely to be read.

 Or if they’ve read it, they might plan to respond to you at a later time and eventually forget it.

-When you create a networking email, you may be asking a favor from them — but never do it directly.
+When you write a networking email, you are usually asking a favor from them — but never do it directly.

 Sure, you want something from them.
 But don’t make it obvious.

-A networking email may only be a marketing or sales strategy, but you shouldn’t forget to be sincere about your intentions.
+A networking email is ultimately about making a sale.
+But even if that’s the goal, you shouldn’t forget to be sincere about your intentions.

-So as much as possible, make them feel that you’re happy to help and that you’re being serious about what you wrote in your catching up email subject line.
+So as much as possible, make the prospect feel that you’re happy to help and that you’re sincere about what you are promising with your email subject line.
 In any case, your prospect is not stupid; they can tell when you are over-promising.

-Did you find a keep in touch email subject line in the previous section that you really like?
+Did you find an email subject line in the previous section that you really liked?
 Or maybe you’ve tested a few and discovered that one works better than the rest?

 It may be tempting to use a similar formula over and over again, expecting the same results — but no, that’s not the way it should be.

-Remember that a custom-tailored networking email subject line has better chances to be noticed and opened than those generic ones.
+Remember that a custom-tailored networking email subject line has better chances of getting noticed and opened than those generic ones.

 Subject lines are important but don’t forget other things that can make your email networking efforts a success.

 You should be reaching out to the right prospects.
-No matter how great your email is, it’d be put to waste if you send it to the wrong person or to individuals who aren’t even interested.
+No matter how great your email is, it will not achieve much if you send it to the wrong person or to individuals who aren’t even interested.

 And of course, don’t forget to craft a winning email body.
 It should be aligned to your subject line and should offer value to your recipient.